Love in Business

 Gradually and organically, my natural leanings towards a more loving way of doing business came to the fore.
 Having been neglected and suppressed by the louder voice of one-dimensional, figures-oriented commercial practice, my passion and purpose grew and blossomed into the ethos and philosophy I champion today.

 Yes, of course, every business needs to make money; otherwise, why bother?
 But I can guarantee, from personal experience, that running a business with the single, results-driven priority of making as much money as possible, can be a stressful, uncomfortable and hollow experience.
-On the other hand, you can run a successful business from the heart, with the quadruple bottom line of 'Purpose.
+On the other hand, you can run a successful, sustainable business from the heart, with the quadruple bottom line of 'Purpose.
 Profit.
 People.
 Planet.’ always front of mind (reference 1. below).

 Meaning of Love